ACCESSIBILITY SERVICES & POLICIES

 Our Box Office is equipped with a Telecommunications Device for the Deaf (TDD) to provide information and for the purchase of tickets.
 In addition, a TDD equipped pay phone is located in our Box Office lobby.

 Headsets and neck induction loops are available at the Customer Relations Desk to assist with sound amplification and clarity.
 A driver’s license or other form of photo ID must be presented.
-Patrons bringing their own headset should make sure it functions at FM frequency 2.3 MHz.
+We encourage patrons to please bring their own headsets when possible.
+Headsets should function at FM frequency 2.3 MHz with a standard jack connector.

-Braille messaging is available throughout the building.
-For assitance or more information, please contact the Accessibility Coordinator at email@example.com.
-To purchase tickets, please send requests to firstname.lastname@example.org; (860) 987-5900 (VOICE).
+There is a limited number of house braille programs for the select Audio Described Broadway performances.
+For assitance or more information, please contact the Accessibility Coordinator at firstname.lastname@example.org.
+To purchase tickets, please send requests to email@example.com; (860) 987-5900 (VOICE).

 Text portions of The Prompter are available in large print format as a supplement to our regular program for selected performances.
 These Prompters are available by visiting the Customer Relations Desk, or in advance by calling 860.987.6000.